cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

       ROLE: viz:protected ## the role required for the above list
 ```

 The [`keycloak.json` file](./code/keycloak.json) must also be correctly configured with the realm name, its address, and the client used for this app.
-By default it is configured for the sample auth server committed in [auth](/auth/), but it should be edited if another auth server is in use.
+By default, it is configured for the sample auth server committed in [auth](/auth/), but it should be edited if another auth server is in use.

-**NB:** The most important thing is that the keycloak server IP address is routable from inside the viz docker container, and outside.
-The safest way to do this is specify the IP directly.
-Sometimes `host.docker.internal` works, but it is often not set in the dns hosts file of the host machine.
+**NB:** The most important thing is that the Keycloak server IP address is routable from inside the viz docker container, and outside.
+The safest way to do this is to specify the IP directly.
+Sometimes `host.docker.internal` works, but it is often not set in the DNS hosts file of the host machine.

-**NB:** Client roles work better for api protecting resources than the realm roles.
+**NB:** Client roles work better for API-protecting resources than the realm roles.
 As in the example above, use a role like `<client>:<role>`
-See the [documentation in the auth folder](./auth/README.md) to spin up a dev keycloak server for testing.
+See the [documentation in the auth folder](./auth/README.md) to spin up a dev Keycloak server for testing.

 ## 2. Production